n-szulc/fingeRNAt/README.md

 | Natalia Szulc   | [@n-szulc](https://github.com/n-szulc)   | ![](https://img.shields.io/badge/nszulc-%40iimcb.gov.pl-brightgreen)     |
 | Filip Stefaniak | [@filipsPL](https://github.com/filipsPL) | ![](https://img.shields.io/badge/fstefaniak-%40iimcb.gov.pl-brightgreen) |

-# Feedback
+# Feedback, issues, and questions

 We welcome any feedback, please send an email to Natalia Szulc  ![](https://img.shields.io/badge/nszulc-%40iimcb.gov.pl-brightgreen) or [submit a bug report](https://github.com/n-szulc/fingeRNAt/issues).

+Discussion and questions may be asked on [the discussion page](https://github.com/n-szulc/fingeRNAt/discussions).

 # Acknowledgments

-Special thanks of gratitude to [Masoud Farsani](https://github.com/mafarsani), [Pritha Ghosh](https://github.com/prithaghosh) and Tomasz Wirecki for their invaluable feedback as well as to Prof. Janusz M. Bujnicki and the entire [Bujnicki Lab](http://genesilico.pl) for all the support and project guidelines.
+Special thanks of gratitude to [Masoud Farsani](https://github.com/mafarsani), [Pritha Ghosh](https://github.com/prithaghosh) and [Tomasz Wirecki](https://github.com/fryzjergda/) for their invaluable feedback as well as to Prof. Janusz M. Bujnicki and the entire [Bujnicki Lab](http://genesilico.pl) for all the support and project guidelines.

 Extensive script testing provided by Zuzanna Mackiewicz has been a great help in developing this tool.

 Assistance provided by [Open Babel Community](http://openbabel.org) was greatly appreciated.

 # How to cite